 How important is thermal performance?

 Leaky windows can cost you hundreds of extra dollars per year in energy costs.
 That’s an expense most of us would prefer to live without.
-If thermal efficiency is high on your list of priorities, low-e (low emissivity) glass is a great feature you can get with high quality storm windows.
+If thermal efficiency is high on your list of priorities, low-e (low emissivity) glass is a great feature you can get with high quality windows.
 Low-e glass is coated with an incredibly thin coating of metal that reflects infrared and ultraviolet light while still letting the light in.
 Giving your windows the ability to reflect heat energy not only keeps your energy bills down but can protect the furnishings inside safe from the harmful rays of the sun.

 Purchase quality products